ibmresilient/resilient-community-apps/fn_url_void/README.md

 | Example: URL Void Rescan | `Artifact` | `Example: URL Void Rescan` | `Type` is equal to `URL`|

-To install in "development mode":
+To debug or alter the code install in "development mode":

     pip install -e ./fn_url_void/